inf0cyte/axonolotl/README.md

 Flipper Zero port of [AxonCadabra](https://github.com/WithLoveFromMinneapolis/AxonCadabra) by withlovefromminneapolis.

-Broadcasts BLE advertisements using the Axon Signal protocol to trigger Axon body cameras.
+Broadcasts BLE advertisements using the Axon Signal protocol to trigger Axon body cameras to start recording.

 ## Features